konstsaf/-qdci/README.md

+# +QDCI

-"Example of special SVG elements for SharePoint dashboard"
+Example of special SVG elements as UI for SharePoint list for interactive dashboard.

+Read "+QDCI visualization.pdf" for usage instructin.